anhbaysgalan1/lightspark-architecture/README_V2.md

 ## 🔑 Key Innovations

-### 1. Immediate iDAX Execution for Inbound 🚨 NEW IN V2.0
+### 1. Immediate idax Execution for Inbound 🚨 NEW IN V2.0

 **The Challenge:**
 When Bitcoin arrives via Lightning Network, what do you do with it?